 I only had 2 weeks vacation in Vietnam and 1 week in Cambodia.
 There were so many places I wanted to visit, so I had to be selective with my time and choices, and I knew I would have to prepare in advance.

-I did a lot of research to make sure I would take advantage of the ‘must visit’ places in Vietnam.
+I researched for my trip during months to make sure I would take advantage of the ‘must visit’ places in Vietnam in 2 weeks itinerary.
 I booked almost everything in advance – flights, accommodation, trains and tours to Sapa and Halong Bay.
 With such a short timeline and so much to see, I didn’t want to risk winging it.
 Planning ahead saved me time and helped me to take full advantage of my Vietnam vacation.

-I have to say that I was very assertive with my itinerary and I would not do anything different.
-Of course I wish I had more time in Vietnam, but I am very happy with my choices for the 2 weeks I had while there.
+I have to say that I was very assertive with my 2 weeks itinerary in Vietnam and I would not do anything different.
+Of course I wish I had more time in Vietnam, but I am very happy with my choices for the 2 weeks in Vietnam.

-Here I am sharing my itinerary and all the logistics, and I hope it can help you plan your trip.
+Here I am sharing my 2 weeks itinerary in Vietnam and all the logistics, and I hope it can help you plan your trip.